An amazing community of creatives works on crowdspring.

 Avoid clip art like the plague, unless it’s significantly modified by the artist.
 It’s quite disturbing when you start noticing your logo, and things that look like it on many other people’s brands.
 That’s the quickest way to look low-budget and second-rate.

 8. A GOOD LOGO SHOULD USE TYPOGRAPHY WELL

-Depending on the type of application; typefaces with serifs convey a sense of dignity & power, sans serifs are often more clean looking and offer either a sense of stability or whimsy (depending on thecleaner of the face).
+Depending on the type of application; typefaces with serifs convey a sense of dignity & power, sans serifs are often more clean looking and offer either a sense of stability or whimsy (depending on the typeface).

 Will the font work with what you currently have?
 Can it be read at small sizes?
 Is the letterspacing/word spacing well adjusted? (the larger the wording gets, the more obvious the flaws will be)

 9. A GOOD LOGO SHOULD BE SUPPORTED THROUGH OTHER BRANDING

 Don’t compare the logo you will be choosing to already famous brands in the world.
 Those brands are famous not because of their logo, but because of the people/vision behind that logo.
 So, always remember that the branding behind the logo is very very important.